John-Duria/Azure---Network---Protocols/README.md

     In the Wireshark capture window, observe the SSH traffic as you interact with the Ubuntu VM over SSH.
     You should see SSH packets (e.g., SSH handshake, data transfer) in the Wireshark capture.
-    To exit the SSH connection, type exit and press Enter in the PuTTY window or Command Prompt.
+    To exit the SSH connection, type exit and press Enter in the Command Prompt.

 ![image](https://github.com/John-Duria/Azure---Network---Protocols/assets/168502429/02c84757-2d6e-403d-8433-1e9c01fd60aa)

 How to capture and analyze DHCP traffic using Wireshark

-Step 13: Filter for DHCP Traffic Only in Wireshark
+Step 1: Filter for DHCP Traffic Only in Wireshark

     In the Wireshark capture window, enter dhcp in the display filter box and press Enter.
     This will filter and display only DHCP traffic.
     Launch Command Prompt or PowerShell with administrative privileges.
     In the Command Prompt or PowerShell, execute the following command to renew the IP address from DHCP:

     ipconfig /renew

     This command requests a new IP address lease from the DHCP server.

     Switch back to the Wireshark capture window.
     You should see DHCP traffic related to the IP address renewal process captured in Wireshark.
     Look for DHCP Discover, Offer, Request, and Acknowledge messages exchanged between the Windows 10 VM and the DHCP server.

 Analysis and Observations:

-    DHCP Discover: The Windows 10 VM broadcasts a DHCP Discover message to discover available DHCP servers.
-    DHCP Offer: The DHCP server responds with a DHCP Offer, proposing an IP address lease.
     DHCP Request: The Windows 10 VM sends a DHCP Request to request the offered IP address.
     DHCP Acknowledge: The DHCP server sends a DHCP Acknowledge message to confirm the IP address lease renewal.

 ![image](https://github.com/John-Duria/Azure---Network---Protocols/assets/168502429/10e6af74-106c-4bb9-a086-0296036cc8de)

-capturing and analyzing DNS (Domain Name System) traffic using Wireshark
+How to capture and analyze DNS (Domain Name System) traffic using Wireshark

 Step 15: Filter for DNS Traffic Only in Wireshark